EIN (Employer Identification Number)

 What is OA for?

-✅ The role of the owner and the manager.
-In a single-member LLC (single-member), the owner can manage it directly or delegate administration to a third party.
+Role of the owner and manager: in a single-member LLC (single-member), the owner can manage it directly or delegate to a third party.

 Your LLC's OA if you use a US manager.